icgrp/ese532_handouts/ese532_handouts/hw3/homework_submission.md

     8. Report the throughput of your new application in pictures per second.
 (1--2 lines)
     9. Let's investigate the performance if we incorporate the optimized pipeline in a video broadcast server.
+Assume the following:

         The input data is read from an interface with $80$ MB/s throughput.  $75\%$ of traffic is video traffic that is compressed using our pipeline (running on 2 processors).
 Assume the 2 cores can pipeline the process perfectly.
 The remaining
         $25\%$ is other traffic that we protect with an error correction code